 As an alternative you can buy what some people refer to as a Caravan Hook up cable and change the plug on this.
 These are available in many different lengths, while a PowerMaster 341082 Fly Lead Converter 16A Plug to 13A Socket is ideal, a longer length me be better if you think the plug socket is some distance from the car.
 The approach is the same whichever cable you decide to use, just ensure the cable is suitable for 13A (even though the UMC draws only 10A) and it is fully uncoiled in use.

 There are a variety of different plugs, but we recommend one like this: This Schuko plug is an example of a robust, semi waterproof and well insulated plug.
 Whatever you do, do NOT think you can use a cheap 3 pin plug to EU standard adapter that you might use on a hair dryer, it will simply melt with prolonged use and be very dangerous.
+The negative reviews are because the previous version were delivered without the bend relief, we actually use the previous version happily.

 While the cable will work fine the weather may require some extra protection.
 We recommend using a Dry box which will keep things dry and also act as a handy storage container for them cables, plugs and screwdriver when not in use.